Do you want to create a reusable block in the WordPress block editor?

 After that, click on the ‘Import’ button.

-WordPress will now import your reusable block and save it in its database.
-You can go now ahead and start using the newly imported reusable blocks on your other WordPress website.
+WordPress will now import your pattern and save it in its database.
+You can go now ahead and start using the newly imported reusable blocks on your other WordPress site.

-For more detailed instructions, you may want to see our step-by-step guide on how to import/export your WordPress content blocks (with screenshots).
+For detailed instructions, see our step-by-step guide on how to import/export your WordPress content blocks (with screenshots).

 We hope this article helped you learn how to create a reusable block in the WordPress block editor.
-You may also want to see our beginner’s guide on how to choose the best WordPress hosting and our top picks for the must-have WordPress plugins to help grow your website.
+You may also want to see our beginner’s guide on how to customize your WordPress header or our expert picks for the best Gutenberg-friendly WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.